Beginner's Guide to UTM Parameters

 • Source (utm_source): Source shows you the source your visitors are coming from, like Google, Facebook, Twitter, or your email marketing provider

-• Medium (utm_medium): Used to identify the medium of your traffic, like email, social media, or ad
+• Medium (utm_medium): Used to identify the campaign medium of your traffic, like email, social media, or ad

 • Term (utm_term): If you’re running a pay-per-click (PPC) ad, then this tag helps you identify which paid keyword you can attribute to the traffic